8chan: August 2019 removal from clearnet

 However, by the next day, August 4, with increasing press attention, Cloudflare changed its position, and rescinded its support for 8chan effective midnight August 5 Pacific Time, potentially leaving the site open for denial of service attacks.
 Prince stated: "Unfortunately the action we take today won't fix hate online ...
 It will almost certainly not even remove 8chan from the Internet.
 But it is the right thing to do."
-The Cloudflare Blog wrote:
+Prince wrote on the Cloudflare Blog:

-Brennan, the creator of 8chan who ceased being the owner in 2015 and ceased working for the website in 2018, stated on August 4, 2019, that 8chan should be shut down, and subsequently thanked Cloudflare for its decision to pull support for 8chan.
+Brennan, the creator of 8chan, ceased being the owner of the platform in 2015 and stopped working for the website in 2018.
+He stated on August 4, 2019, that 8chan should be shut down, and subsequently thanked Cloudflare for its decision to pull support for 8chan.

 Tucows also terminated its support as 8chan's domain name registrar, making the site difficult to access.
 In the wake of Cloudflare and Tucows' changes, 8chan switched its domain register to BitMitigate, a division of Epik, a provider that had previously serviced far-right sites like Gab and The Daily Stormer.
 After 8chan moved to Epik, the company's CEO Rob Monster wrote: "Freedom of speech and expression are fundamental rights in a free society.
 We enter into a slippery slope when we start to limit speech that makes us uncomfortable."
 However, Voxility, the company that provided BitMitigate and Epik with its own servers and Internet connectivity, then took steps to stop leasing servers to BitMitigate, taking that site offline, and stated that the intended use of their servers violated their acceptable use policy.
 Monster changed his decision to provide content hosting to 8chan soon after the company's removal from Voxility, citing concerns that 8chan did not have the ability to adequately moderate content.
 However, Ars Technica noted that the company had begun providing 8chan with DNS services.

-Although the website was unreachable through its usual domain on the clearnet, users continued to access the site through its IP address and via its .onion address on the Tor hidden services darknet.
+Although the website was unreachable through its usual domain on clearnet, users continued to access the site through its IP address and via its .onion address on the Tor hidden services darknet.
 Security researcher and terrorism analyst Rita Katz noted that a site claiming to be 8chan had also appeared on ZeroNet, another darkweb network, although an 8chan administrator tweeted that their team was not the one running the site.

 On August 6, 2019, the United States House Committee on Homeland Security called 8chan's owner, Jim Watkins, an American living in the Philippines, to testify about the website's efforts to tackle "the proliferation of extremist content, including white supremacist content".
 On August 11, 2019, Watkins uploaded a YouTube video saying that 8chan had been offline "voluntarily", and that it would go back online after he spoke with the Homeland Security Committee.
 In early September, Watkins traveled to Washington, D.C. for congressional questioning.
 In an interview with The Washington Post, Watkins said that 8chan staff were building protections against cyberattacks to replace Cloudflare's services, and that the website could come back online as early as mid-September.